sodadata/docs/_release-notes/soda-agent-1.0.0.md

 <br />

 * Soda Agent 1.0.0 changed default value for `soda.polling.interval` to `5 seconds`.
+We do not recommend to change this value. if you have configured it we recommend to unset the value.

 <br />